-When I started my business, I spent so much time spinning my wheels trying to figure out which business tools to use, what certain programs even were (landing pages really had me confused!), and what was the best way to spend my money.
-I basically signed up for every trial of every program online and slowly but surely figured out what was best.
+When I started my business, I spent so much time spinning my wheels trying to figure out which small business tools to use, what certain programs even were (landing pages really had me confused!), and what was the best way to spend my money.
+I basically signed up for every trial of every program online and slowly but surely figured out what was best for me and, as I grew, my team members.

 1 // ConvertKit